MySQL Workbench can be used to generate PHP code with the bundled PHP plugin, by using the Plugins, Utilities, Copy as PHP Code menu option.

-SQL @variables will generate PHP variables in the code, which will then be bounded to the statement before execution.
+SQL @variables generate PHP variables in the code that then bind to the statement before execution.

 <?php